Conformal 3-point correlators in momentum space, method of subgraphs and the $1/N$ expansion: Introduction

 We will be interested in the conserved current 3-point correlators $\langle J^a_\mu J^b_\nu \cO\rangle $ and $\langle T_{\mu\nu}T_{\rho\sigma} \cO\rangle $, in which the operators $\cO$ are the leading terms in the operator product expansions (OPEs):

-The above OPEs can be used to determine the charge conductivity and viscosity near quantum critical points at finite temperature \cite{Witczak-Krempa:2013nua,Katz:2014rla,Witczak-Krempa:2015pia,Lucas:2016fju,Lucas:2017dqa}, for which the dominating contributions are from the vacuum state, relevant scalars $\cO_S$ and the stress tensor $T_{\mu\nu}$.
-A recent conformal bootstrap study has shown that the conserved current operators can help to improve the bootstrap results to remarkably high precisions \cite{Chang:2024whx}.
-It is expected that a similar bootstrap implementation associated with the conserved currents can be used to improve the bootstrap results for the strongly coupled conformal gauge theories \cite{Li:2020bnb}, in particular the IR fixed point of the three-dimensional quantum electrodynamics (QED$_3$) coupled to $N_f=4$ flavor electrons \cite{Albayrak:2021xtd}, and the perturbative results on the current 3-point correlators can provide useful input data for the bootstrap computations, reminiscent to the special roles played by the $1/N$ expansions of the QED$_3$ spectrum \cite{Pufu:2013vpa,Chester:2016ref,Chester:2017vdh}.
+The above OPEs can be used to determine the charge conductivity and viscosity near quantum critical points at finite temperature \cite{Witczak-Krempa:2013nua,Katz:2014rla,Witczak-Krempa:2015pia,Lucas:2016fju,Lucas:2017dqa}, for which the dominat contributions are from the vacuum state, relevant scalars $\cO_S$ and the stress tensor $T_{\mu\nu}$.
+A recent conformal bootstrap study has shown that the conserved current operators can help to improve the bootstrap results to remarkably high precision \cite{Chang:2024whx}.
+It is expected that a similar bootstrap implementation associated with the conserved currents can be used to improve the bootstrap results for the strongly coupled conformal gauge theories \cite{Li:2020bnb}, in particular the infrared (IR) fixed point of the three-dimensional quantum electrodynamics (QED$_3$) coupled to $N_f=4$ flavors electrons \cite{Albayrak:2021xtd}, and the perturbative results on the current 3-point correlators can provide useful input data for the bootstrap computations, reminiscent of the special roles played by the $1/N$ expansions of the QED$_3$ spectrum \cite{Pufu:2013vpa,Chester:2016ref,Chester:2017vdh}.